confluentinc/examples/cloud-etl/docs/index.rst

    .. figure:: images/flow.png
       :alt: image

 #.
-Using the `Confluent Cloud CLI`, list all the fully-managed connectors and describe any one of them for more detail.
+Using the `Confluent Cloud CLI`, list all the fully-managed connectors created in this cluster.
+These connectors were created automatically by the demo using the CLI command ``ccloud connector create``.
+Then describe one of them in more detail (sample output shown below).

    .. code:: bash